Racketlon

-Racketlon is a combination sport in which competitors play a sequence of the four most popular racket sports: table tennis, badminton, squash, and tennis.
+Racketlon is a multisport competition in which competitors play a sequence of four popular racket sports: table tennis, badminton, squash, and tennis.
 It originated in Finland and Sweden and was modeled on other combination sports like the triathlon and decathlon.

+World Federation

+The International Racketlon Federation (IRF) was founded on 15 September 2002.
+IRF renamed FIR – Federation Internationale de Racketlon.
+The first FIR managers were elected in October 2005 at a General Meeting in London.